 - Eating too many can impair the blood clotting process and raise the risk of hemorrhagic stroke.

 - Overindulgence can cause abdominal bloating, diarrhea and constipation.

-Another important reason not to go crazy is oxalate.
-Oxalate is an organic compound — found in plant foods at varying concentrations — that can combine with calcium to form kidney stones.
+Another important reason not to go crazy with almonds is oxalate.
+Oxalate is an organic compound that can combine with calcium to form kidney stones.
+It’s found in plant foods at varying concentrations.
 So people at risk of kidney stones are usually advised to change to a low oxalate diet.
 Unfortunately, almonds are high in oxalate.